richardgourley/property-manager-django-project/README.md

 - City - can be added and modified - each property has a city

 ## SITE PAGES
-index - 'quick search' form, 5 latest properties agents/ meet the team - shows basic contact information for each agent offices - displays addresses for each office quick search page - allows search by city advanced search -
+- index - 'quick search' form, 5 latest properties
+- agents/ meet the team - shows basic contact information for each agent
+- offices - displays addresses for each office
+- quick search page - allows search by city
+- advanced search - allow specific choices

 ## TESTING
 - Handling 0 properties in the db - displays a coming soon template